AdobeDocs/document-cloud-learn.en/help/labsummit/scan.md

 ![b card image](assets/receiptoutput.jpg)

-**Step 3:** Tap "Save PDF" at the upper-right hand corner to store the reciept in your phone
+**Step 3:** Tap "Save PDF" at the upper-right hand corner to store the reciept in your phone.

 ## Recap: